avivajpeyi/python_project_template/git_notes.md

 # GitHub Workflow

+# How to contribute to a git repo

 When contributing to a codebase that is hosted on GitHub, one does not push changes directly to the main repository.
 Instead, you push your work to a `fork` of the `repository`, and then you request that your changes be pulled into the main repository by making a `pull request`.

 Below are the steps required to make this happen.
 If you have already gone through these steps before and you want to make another contribution, skip to step 3.